aharriso11/dorset_covid/README.md

 For authoritative information regarding the prevalence of covid-19 in Dorset or BCP you should visit the website of [Public Health Dorset](https://www.publichealthdorset.org.uk/).

 If you find these statistics of interest you may also enjoy my blog posts on [generating the R code behind the England case rates plot](https://www.ajharrison.org.uk/2021/05/03/interpreting-covid-case-rates-with-r/), and the [importance of working with 'long data' as opposed to 'wide data'](https://www.ajharrison.org.uk/2021/05/22/converting-wide-data-into-long-with-r/).
-You can also look at the underlying R source code at [https://github.com/aharriso11/dorset_covid](https://github.com/aharriso11/dorset_covid)
+You can also look at the underlying R source code at [https://github.com/aharriso11/dorset_covid](https://github.com/aharriso11/dorset_covid).

+You can see a larger version of each data plot by clicking on it.

 ## Dorset daily vaccinations
 Booster or third vaccination data are not yet published to local authority level, to see national level data plots that show these [visit the relevant page of the PHE covid dashboard](https://coronavirus.data.gov.uk/details/vaccinations?areaType=nation&areaName=England).